 “Hosanna in the highest heaven!”

 Marty Solomon describes the two entries into Jerusalem as a showdown that would not go unnoticed by the people in Jerusalem.
-In fact, the text affirms that the significance was not lost on them, and this is how we know that.
-They grabbed palm fronds, put them on the road in front of Jesus, and waived them as he rode by.
+In fact, the text affirms that the significance was not lost on them.
+We know that because they grabbed palm fronds, put them on the road in front of Jesus, and waived them as he rode by.

-Thus, the imagery of God coming from the Mount of Olives east of Jerusalem to conquer the nations of the world is what was being celebrated by the people when Jesus rode into Jerusalem from the Mount of Olives on the foal of a donkey.
-Jesus seems to be provoking them to see him as the Messiah as foretold in Zechariah – coming to conquer.
+The imagery of the Messiah coming from the Mount of Olives east of Jerusalem to conquer the nations of the world is what was being celebrated by the people when Jesus rode into Jerusalem from the Mount of Olives on the foal of a donkey.
+Jesus seems to be signaling them to see him as the Messiah foretold in Zechariah – coming to conquer.

 In the minds of the people, Jesus was signaling that he was coming to fight for them, that he was coming to rescue them from the Roman Empire and establish the God’s rule over all the nations.
 They expected that he would make Rome and all the nations bow to him.

 Marty Solomon notes that some scholars believe the triumphal entry occurs during the Feast of Tabernacles because of the palm fronds and reference to Zechariah and Psalm 118.
-Most scholars, however, place the triumphal entry at the time of Passover, which is even more interesting.
+Most scholars, however, place the triumphal entry at the time of Passover because of the Scriptural descriptions of the time.
+This makes what Jesus did even more interesting.

 The contrast in processions and expectations finds a parallel in the contrast of kingdoms.
 We don’t just see a contrast between the Roman kingdom and the Jewish kingdom; we see a contrast between the kingdoms of this world and the kingdom of God.

 The kingdoms of this world are driven by power (empire), but Jesus came to introduce the kingdom of God, which is not of this world.
-This is what the Jews didn’t understand.
+It is a kingdom characterized by shalom.

 If we move over to Luke’s version of the triumphal entry, we get another, more intimate perspective of this event.
 As Jesus drew near the city of Jerusalem, the reaction of Jesus tells the real story: